WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 ## drive
 ## dropdown

+In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.
+Refer to a dropdown by its label.
+If you have to use a descriptor, use *dropdown*.

+It's OK to use *dropdown* as an adjective.
+Avoid using *dropdown* as a noun.

+For more information, see [Dropdown list, combo box, and spin box](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#dropdown-list-combo-box-and-spin-box).

 ## dual-

 In general, hyphenate compound adjectives beginning with *dual-* such as *dual-core, dual-link* and *dual-band*, unless *dual-* is followed by a proper noun or it is absolutely necessary to avoid confusion.